Fur Formation: Members

 The Fur Formation is divided into two members:

 The lower Knudeklint Member was named for a location on the island of Fur.
 The upper Silstrup Member was named for a location in Thy.
 The stratigraphy exposed at Knudeklint constitutes the unit that containing the Paleocene/Eocene boundary informally named Stolleklint Clay, which grades up into the Fur Formation.

 Paleontological significance

-Fossils of great diversity and unique preservation (only 10 my. after the ‘great extinction’ of dinosaurs, ammonites etc.) Most unusual, if not unique, diversity of life from both ocean and land with extremely good preservation of details rarely seen, therefore very reliable reconstruction of palaeobiology.
-By far most of the important ‘Danekræ’ fossils since 1990 have been found in the ‘Mo-clay area’.
+Fossils of great diversity and unique preservation (only 10 my. after the 'great extinction' of dinosaurs, ammonites etc.) Most unusual, if not unique, diversity of life from both ocean and land with extremely good preservation of details rarely seen, therefore very reliable reconstruction of palaeobiology.
+By far most of the "Danekræ" fossils (fossils that are considered of national importance and covered by a special law) since 1990 have been found in the Mo-clay area.

 Birds

-The earliest Paleogene fauna of any diversity, over 30 species, including some near complete, some preserved in 3-D, and some excellent bird-fossils (even with feathers and chromatine).
-Most are earliest known representatives of their orders (e.g. Trogons, Swifts, Ibises) and all are terrestrial birds.
+The Fur Formation preserves the earliest diverse Paleogene bird fauna known, with over 30 species, including some near complete, some preserved in 3-D, and some excellent bird-fossils (even with feathers and chromatine).
+Most are the earliest known representatives of their orders (e.g. Trogons, Swifts, Ibises) and all are terrestrial birds.